-76. Lost Illusions by Honoré de Balzac (1837)
+76. by Honoré de Balzac (1837) Lost Illusions

 We said: Would-be poet Lucien Chardon moves from the French Provinces to the glamorous beau monde of Paris where he quickly discovers a world far more dangerous than he ever imagined.
 Honoré de Balzac paints a vivid and brutal picture of the hypocrisy and moral history of his times.

-You said: A magnificent story about human nature, ambition and society (in any century).
+You said: A magnificent story about human nature, ambition, and society (in any century).

 Isabel K, Facebook

-77. Breakfast of Champions by Kurt Vonnegut (1973)
+77. by Kurt Vonnegut (1973) Breakfast of Champions

-We said: Part comedy, part searing satire, we’re taken to the Midwest to follow Vonnegut’s ageing writer Kilgore Trout on an absurd narrative.
+We said: Part comedy, part searing satire, we’re taken to the Midwest to follow Vonnegut’s aging writer Kilgore Trout on an absurd narrative.
 You may love it, you may not get the point.
 Either way, you’ll find it hard not to laugh.